-30 March 2008 @ 18:55Fix Wordpress 2.5 upload error – HTTP error
+30 March 2008 @ 18:55Fix WordPress upload error – HTTP error

-The solution for me was to edit the .htaccess file in the root directory of my webserver (the directory where Wordpress is installed).
+The inability to upload files in WordPress first showed up in version 2.5.
+The solution for me was to edit the .htaccess file in the root directory of my webserver (the directory where WordPress is installed).
 Add the following to the the .htaccess file after the “END WordPress”:

 <IfModule mod_security.c>